-Example of a worry statement for alleged significant harm identified at intake:
+Example of a worry statement for alleged significant harm (notification or prior to the investigation and assessment):

-Child Safety is worried Amy (mother), and Jason (father) will spend money on drugs and inject speed every day.
-Causing them to be unable to feed, look after, supervise or care for Shanaya (7 years), Jake (5 years) and Poppy (18months) properly.
-The children may get hurt while wandering the streets, get sick from not having enough to eat, and feel scared, worried and alone.
+Child Safety is worried that Amy (mother) and Jason (father) will spend money on drugs and inject speed every day and then won't be able to feed, look after, supervise or care for Shanaya (7 years), Jake (5 years) and Poppy (18months) properly and the children might be hurt while wandering the streets, get sick from not having enough to eat, and feel scared, worried and alone.

-Example of a worry statement following an assessment where it was identified a child suffered harm:
+Example of a worry statement for an investigation and assessment where harm has been substantiated:

-Child Safety is worried Maria (mother) will pinch Aran (age 5) and Asnee (age 4), hit them around the head with her hand and whip them with a cane when they are naughty, and that Aran and Asnee might be badly hurt in the future by these actions.
+• Child Safety is worried that Maria (mother) will pinch Aran (age 5) and Asnee (age 4), hit them around the head with her hand and whip them with a cane when they are naughty, and that Aran and Asnee might be badly hurt in the future.
 Child Safety is also worried that if Maria disciplines the boys by physically hurting them, Aran and Asnee will get more and more scared of her and won't want to live with her.

-Example of a worry statement following an assessment where there is unacceptable risk of future harm (without actual harm occurring yet) and the child (or unborn child) does not have a parent able and willing to protect them:
+Example of a worry statement for an investigation and assessment where there is unacceptable risk of future harm - no actual harm has occurred but there is unacceptable risk of significant harm as the child (or unborn child) does not have a parent able and willing to protect them: